Internships, apprenticeships and VIE

 |11/1&8/2014||Forum CEMS à Vienne|

 |11/24/2014||Induction MBA ESSEC Luxe @ LVMH|

 |01/23/2015||Forum ESCP Europe|

 |Week beginning on 03/09/2015||MBA Wharton visit / Luxury Trek @ LVMH|

 LVMH, employer of choice

-For the sixth year running, Trendence has ranked the LVMH group as the most attractive employer for students from business schools.
+For the seventh year running, Trendence has ranked the LVMH group as the most attractive employer for students from business schools.

 L’Institut des Métiers d’Excellence